Flokkq/smd/readme.md

 ## Requirements

+Before proceeding, ensure that [npm](https://www.npmjs.com/) is installed on your system.

 ### Windows

-Before proceeding, ensure that [npm](https://www.npmjs.com/) is installed on your system.
+Windows does not need any additional configuration.

 ### Linux & MacOS

-Before proceeding, ensure that [npm](https://www.npmjs.com/) is installed on your system.

 #### Changing npm Rights from Root to User